These Golden Globes After Party Pics Are Basically Just Like Being There

 Hollywood's A-listers stepped out of their red carpet finery and into something a little more comfortable (let's be real, statement sleeves just aren't the most practical attire for a night on the dance floor), to celebrate their wins or nurse their losses over a glass of bubbly.
 There was dancing, there were selfies, and hopefully, there was more of the delicious vegan food that was served during the awards show.

 Ahead, get a behind-the-scenes look at some of the most lit after party scenes of the 2020 Golden Globes.
-You might not have made the guest list this year, but these Instagram pictures will definitely make it easier to pretend that you were there in spirit.
+You might not have made the guest list this year, but these pictures will definitely make it easier to pretend that you were there in spirit.